(Last Updated on : 01/06/2015)

 Dr. A.P.J.
 Abdul Kalam

-, India, usually referred to as Dr. A.P.J.
+, India.
 A notable scientist and engineer, he is often referred to as the Missile Man of India for his work and is considered a leading progressive, mentor, innovator and visionary in India.

 Pratibha Devisingh Patil

 .
-She retired from the postion of Indian President in July 2012
+She retired from the position of Indian President in July 2012.